 exit

-mongorestore --host MONGO_HOSTNAME --nsInclude DATABASE.* /container/application/backup/
+mongorestore --host MONGO_HOSTNAME --nsInclude DATABASE.* /container/backups/containers/latest/application/backup/